About This Page

 - Connect only the monitor unit to the host computer.
 The expander unit is connected (daisy-chained) to the monitor unit only, not the host computer.

 - A Word Clock cable (75-ohm BNC cable) must be connected from the Word Clock Out on the Monitor unit to the Word Clock In on the Expander unit.
+Note: This connection replaces the FireWire cable that may be indicated in some editions of the printed Apollo Hardware Manual included in the retail package (the FireWire cable is not required with Apollo Thunderbolt software).

 - ADAT (Apollo) or MADI (Apollo 16) is required for the mix bus integration when multi-unit cascading.